 The caravan parks in the Whitsundays region tend to be quite dog-friendly.
 All of the parks around Airlie Beach allow pets on at least sites, except for the BIG4 Adventure Whitsunday Resort.
 At Bowen, all of the caravan parks permit pets, although the NRMA park doesn’t allow pets during peak season and school holidays.

 At Airlie Beach, we stayed at the BIG4 Whitsundays Tropical Eco Resort, partially because they offered a pet sitting service onsite at the time of our stay.
 Halfway in between Airlie Beach and Shute Harbour, it’s a lush resort surrounded by trees, with a beautiful swimming pool and plenty of options for kids.
-Note that pets are no longer allowed in any of their cabins.
+Pets are also allowed in selected studio cabins.

 Pet-Friendly Holiday Homes in the Whitsundays